PowerMAN Frequently Asked Questions (FAQ)

 The most common issues are:

-- WoL uses broadcast network packets.
+- Standard WoL uses broadcast network packets.
 These are not normally routable and therefore only work within the local sub-net.
 This why the Wake Proxy is necessary.
 It may, in some cases, also be possible to re-configure your router to forward WoL packets

 - A typical WoL implementation does not include any security.
 It is possible to wake an arbitrary PC on the local sub-net.
 This should not normally be a significant security concern